West Seattle man charged with first-degree assault, accused of shooting neighbor

 The charges say the driver was shot six times and will need additional surgeries before he can be released from the hospital.

-A couple who live on the ground floor of the victim’s apartment building told police a man armed with a gun ran through their unlocked sliding-glass door, swore at them, s and began hitting the male resident in the head with the gun.
+A couple who live on the ground floor of the victim’s apartment building told police a man armed with a gun ran through their unlocked sliding-glass door, swore at them, and began hitting the male resident in the head with the gun.
 The woman noticed the weapon’s magazine was missing before the assailant ran into their bedroom and out the window.
 Police later found an empty handgun magazine near the couple’s porch, the charges say

 Several other people called 911 to report the shooting and the gunman’s name, clothing description and location as he ran toward Alki Beach and hid behind the Statue of Liberty according to the charges.
 Police arrested the man about 1½ blocks from the shooting scene and recovered a .40-caliber handgun from the water.